Last updated on June 5th, 2026 at 12:47 pm

 Understanding the CFA Syllabus: An Overview

-The CFA program comprises three levels – Level I, Level II, and Level III.
+The CFA program comprises three levels – Level 1, Level 2, and Level 3.
 All three levels are cumulative in nature, as they grow more difficult and deeper in topics.

-The CFA syllabus review is planned in a way that it gives a good exposure of investment management in portfolio strategy and financial decision-making.
+The CFA syllabus review is planned in a way that it gives a good exposure to investment management in portfolio strategy and financial decision-making.
 The main study topics are:

 CFA Exam Syllabus Breakdown by Level

+CFA requires discipline, routine study, and intelligent preparation.
+By prudent preparation through organised studies, the use of study guides, and round-the-clock practice, candidates find it easy to pass the CFA levels.
 The levels of the CFA exam are structured to evaluate various skills.
-The below is the CFA curriculum breakdown into levels:
+Below is the CFA curriculum breakdown into levels:

-The CFA Level I exam is purely based on studying basic concepts and principles of finance.
+The CFA Level 1 exam is purely based on studying basic concepts and principles of finance.
 The curriculum is so prepared that it acquaints the candidates with investment products and ethical practices.

 TopicWeightage (%)